Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Categories of -adic sheaves on -stacks

 (b) Follows immediately from (a). \end{proof}

-\begin{Prop} Let $f:\cX\rightarrow \cY$ be a locally ind-fp-proper morphism of $\infty$-stacks (see \rd{pspr}).
+\begin{Prop} Let $f:\cX\rightarrow \cY$ be an ind-fp-proper morphism of $\infty$-stacks (see \rd{pspr}).
 Then the pullback $f^{!}$ has a left adjoint $f_{!}$, satisfying the base change.
-In other words, for every Cartesian diagram of prestacks
+In other words, for every Cartesian diagram of $\infty$-stacks

 the base change map

 is an isomorphism. \end{Prop}